 - 1 cup grated parmesan or romano cheese

-- 1 large or 2 medium cloves of garlic, minced
+- 1 large or 2 medium garlic cloves (minced)

-- 1- 2 tsp cayenne pepper (to taste, and depending on how spicy your sausage is)
+- 1-2 tsp cayenne pepper (to taste, depending on how spicy your sausages are)

-- 2 cups fresh bread crumbs (don't used old dried ones- better to tear bread into small pieces or run through a food processor)
+- 2 cupa fresh breadcrumbs (don't use old dried ones, better to tear bread into small pieces or run through a food processor)

 - olive oil